 The City will implement citywide organic waste collection.
-This includes expanding the curbside organic waste collection program, increasing the number of drop off sites, helping to expand community composting sites, working with landlords to enable all residents to separate their food waste, and expanding the number of businesses required to separate organics.
+This includes expanding the curbside organic waste collection program to all New Yorkers, increasing the number of drop off sites, helping to expand community composting sites, working with landlords to enable all residents to separate their food waste, and expanding the number of businesses required to separate organics.